-a) Statement of Compliance
+a) Statement of compliance

-The financial statements of the Branch have been prepared in accordance with International Financial Reporting Standards ("IFRSs") and Interpretations ("IFRIC") issued by the International Accounting Standard Board ("IASB") and applicable requirements of the law of the UAE.
+The financial statements of the Branch have been prepared in accordance with International Financial Reporting Standards ("IFRS Accounting Standards") and Interpretations ("IFRIC") issued by the International Accounting Standard Board ("IASB") and applicable requirements of the laws of the UAE, including Decretal Federal Law No. (14) of 2018 and Federal Decree Law No. 32 of 2021.